GillesArcas/numsed/README.md

 * logical if
 * logical operators (and , or, not)
 * assignments, including augmented assignments and chained assignments,
-* control flow statements (if-elif-else, while-else, break, continue)
+* control flow statements (if-elif-else, while-else, break, continue, pass)
 * function definitions and calls
 * print function
 * global statement
 * first citizen functions.
 Functions can be assigned to variables, returned by functions and compared.
-However, arithmetical operators do not apply to functions and the assumption is made in the current version that arithmetical operator operands are always integers.
+However, arithmetical and comparison operators do not apply to functions and the assumption is made in the current version that arithmetical and comparison operator operands are always integers.

 The grammar of numsed python is given in the file grammar/grammar.

 A numsed script is a python script and can be executed as any python script.
 When executed by numsed, a verification is done to check that the script uses only numsed python subset.

-Some additional limitations are worthy to note:
+There are some limitations to note:

 * there is no list and as a consequence no parallel assignments nor multiple return results
 * functions have only positional arguments with no default values